COVID-19 Service Update -

 You are informed of the outcome of the appeal in writing shortly after the appeal is heard.

 Information about each school can be found in the Guide for Parents, on the school website or on the Ofsted Website.
-Ofsted are changing the way in which they inspect and report on schools from September 2019.
+Ofsted changed the way in which they inspect and report on schools in September 2019.